kiba/Writings/atg/chp2_aftermath.md

 What kind of a restaurant named itself O'Malley?
 He shrugged at that.
 Regardless, they have good beer and really good steaks.
 As far as he was concerned, this was another weekly outing for the team.

+"...and that's why Indiana Jone is bullshit.
+What he does in the movies is not archaeology.
+It is worse than that.
+He's a looter," Jackson ranted.

-His entire team was here today, with Kawalsky, Warren, Casey, and Ferreti, who are the squad members protecting the retreat to the gate, and his subject matter experts, Carter, Teal'c, and Jackson.
+His entire team was here today, with Kawalsky, Warren, Casey, and Pierce, who are the squad members protecting the retreat to the gate, and his subject matter experts, Carter, Teal'c, and Jackson.

+"...You never publish your finds."

+"That's different!"
+Daniel said with indignation.
+"The universities shut me out because they considered my theories crackpot."

+"To be fair," Sam said.
+"It does sounds like crackpot.
+You're distinguishable from the crackpots, yes, but everybody judged a book by its cover."

 O'Neill stood up, and the conversation around the dining table stopped.
 He raised his glass.

 "Before we get started on lunch, I would like to toast to my good friend Colonel Frank Cromwell, who passed away after a battle with cancer," he half-lied.
 The truth was that Cromwell died a hero, protecting Earth from total annihilation.

-That was the secret that cannot be told out loud in the public.
+That was the secret that cannot be told out loud in the public, but which everybody here knew.

 "I believe that all of you know Cromwell in one form or another, even if you were just passing him by.
-Let me say that he's unequivocally a good man, as much as I despise him for what he did or didn't do.
-It's my regret that I ha-haven't...reconcile on that."
+Let me say that he's unequivocally a good man, and that I hadn't reconciled with him before his death."

 "Amen," a voice said among other utterance of agreement.
 There was no way that they were going to say that he's a hero out loud in public, but they knew.
 Everyone knew.